Olde-Tyme Wisdom Wins Again?:

 And researchers in London’s University College conducted a simple little study.

-…Eight years later, the researchers caught up with the subjects and found something very interesting.
+…Eight years later on, the researchers caught up with the subjects and found something very interesting.

 Science Shows The Basis Of CBT Works -For Yet Another Thing: